cadumsouza/phd_paper_02/README.md

-# Toward Autonomy in Subsea Robotic Intervention: Building a Knowledge Graph Framework Model
+# Toward Autonomy in Subsea Robotic Intervention: Situation Awareness Model
-Soon the description and code will be available - Using Python and TypeDB
+This is the code repository for my PhD ongoing project.
+Please refer to the license file.